openenergymonitor/BigCommerceAPI_OrderAddressLabelPrint/README.md

 BC_API_KEY="xxxxxxx"
 ```

-Add the following lines to the end of your `.bashrc` file to include make the above variables available to the scripts
+Add the following lines to the end of your `.bashrc` file to make the above variables available to the scripts

 ```
 if [ -f [path to repo]/.env ] ; then